Kelcy Quarles: Edmonton Eskimos

 Quarles signed a futures contract with the Edmonton Eskimos on November 9, 2018.
 He spent the 2019 season on the team's practice roster.

 Saskatchewan Roughriders

 Quarles signed a futures contract with the Saskatchewan Roughriders on November 1, 2019.
 He was released on February 17, 2021.

 Personal life

 Quarles is the nephew of Patriots Hall of Fame tight end Ben Coates.
-It is through his mother, Mattie Quarles (née Coates) that he is related to Ben Coates.
+It is through his mother, Mattie Quarles (née Coates) that he is related to Coates.

-Quarles' father, Buddy Quarles, played for the South Carolina Gamecocks for coach Joe Morrison from 1984-1987 as an offensive lineman.
+Quarles' father, Buddy Quarles, played for the South Carolina Gamecocks for coach Joe Morrison from 1984 to 1987 as an offensive lineman.
 Quarles initially played as an offensive lineman before switching to defensive around eight grade, however Buddy continued to teach him the tips and tricks of offensive linemen so that he would know what to look for.